Free Shipping & Easy Returns

 With more and more people using this technology, it’s important that it evolves to meet the standards of both developers and the general public.
 Fortunately, Bluetooth has continually improved its protocol since its fruition.

-As we continue to use the newest version of Bluetooth 5.0, it’s important to understand all of its features so that you’re buying compatible devices and making use of everything the technology has to offer.
-Here is everything you need to know.
+As we continue to use Bluetooth 5.0, it’s important to understand all of its features so that you’re buying compatible devices and making use of everything the technology has to offer.

-What Is Bluetooth 5?
+What Is Bluetooth 5.0?

-Originally, Bluetooth devices were limited to headsets and cellular phones, but you can now find wireless compatibility in keyboards, laptops, video game controllers.
+Originally, Bluetooth devices were limited to headsets and cellular phones, but you can now find wireless compatibility in keyboards, laptops, and video game controllers.
 However, its most popular usage is audio streaming through wireless speakers or headphones.

 Bluetooth 5’s Biggest Improvements